emanoelucas/base-node-api/README.md

 > output example: dbname=xxxxxxxx host="link" port=5432 user=yyyyyyyy password=zzzzzzzz sslmode=require

-6. Set up the enviroment variables:
+6. Set up the enviroment variables as in the .env file, remember to use heroku postgres database credentials instead and set 'SERVER_HOST=heroku'.

  - you can use UI https://dashboard-classic.heroku.com/apps/{{APP_NAME}}/settings